 We decided to go in late April because we heard that it is the locals’ favorite season.
-The reason is you can ice climb and rock climb all in a day!
+The reason is you can ice climb and rock climb on the same day!
 Plus, if you hate the cold, the weather is starting to warm.
-Keep in mind that the options are more limited but can great for first-timers.
+Remember that the options are more limited but can be great for first-timers.

 BEST PLACES TO ICE CLIMB IN JASPER NATIONAL PARK

 - Maligne Canyon (Jasper, AB T0E 1E0, map)

 - Edge of the World, Jasper National Park (52.802919, -118.077457, map)